Small Group Tuition Funding

 The funding can be used to support small group tuition for 16 to 19 students in English, maths, and other courses where learning has been disrupted.
 The guidance indicates that the supported students must be on a 16 to 19 study programme and who have not achieved grade 5 or above in GCSE maths and/or English by age 16.
 All will be on a 16 to 19 study programme.
 The subjects covered in the tuition will not be limited to English and maths but will be identified according to need and existing programmes.

 One Sixth Form College commits to using the small group tuition funding that it has been given to mitigate against the impact of the pandemic on our study programme students.
-Sessions will be limited to three to five students per group and will be above and beyond normal timetabled hours.
+Sessions will support students in small groups or individual tuition, both within classes and also through self-referral support above and beyond normal timetabled hours.
 Students will be prioritised for small group tuition based on the guidance released by the Education and Skills Funding Agency (ESFA).

 The full guidance can be accessed here.